 Although Gochez kept silent as the debate and voting happened back in March (“it wasn’t the place for me to speak”), he nevertheless felt frustrated that he couldn’t speak his mind about what he considered a “very sad scene.”
 In conversation with Latino Rebels, Gochez believed the young people who voted were “extremely misled” in what was essentially a political co-optation aimed to benefit liberal nonprofits tied to foundations are linked to Democratic Party groups.
 He also bemoaned what he saw as a historical ignorance of MEChA’s legacy as an ally in the political struggles of communities extraneous to the Chicano movement.

 “If they knew the history of MEChA, they would see that MEChA has a long history of working with many native American organizations on the various campuses.
 MEChA has a very long relationship with the American Indian Movement [AIM].
 The Chicano movement as a whole has a long history with the AIM, so for them to say that,” he said.
-In mentioning that all of the MEChA chapters are currently run by women or by members of the LGBT community, Gochez remembered that when he chaired the MEChA chapter at SDSU in 2001, they worked closely with the Black Study Union against Apartheid in South Africa.
+In mentioning that most of the MEChA chapters are currently run by women or by members of the LGBT community, Gochez remembered that when he chaired the MEChA chapter at SDSU in 2001, they worked in solidarity with other non-Latino student groups.

 Finally, and pushing the argument that the name change was part of a strategy aimed at gutting the organization of its radical militancy nature, Gochez said the day the voting took place (March 31), “Discussion on Capitalism” and “Discussion on Venezuela” were the second and third items contemplated on the agenda.
 “Conversations about Aztlán” came last.
 But as the Unión del Barrio reported on April 4, the original agenda was moved aside and the national MEChA Co-Chairs skipped discussing taking a political stance either on capitalism or on U.S. intervention in Venezuela, instead diving headfirst into talk about the name change